 The Federal Government has previously threatened to get Snowy Hydro to build 1000MW of new gas generation in Kurri Kurri in a veiled threat to private companies to push on with new replacement generation, even though making this threat had the opposite effect.
 Not dissuaded from its bullying approach to energy policy, it now is reportedly setting aside some cash in this year’s budget to get the job done.

 Meanwhile up the road Twiggy Forrest’s Squadron Energy has been talking a big game on building a gas import terminal at Port Kembla, although it’s still in the spruiking for customers and government cash stage of energy project development.
-Squadron Energy’s talk of building a 660MW gas peaker at Port Kembla was large seen as a way of securing demand for the gas import terminal.
+Squadron Energy’s talk of building a 660MW gas peaker at Port Kembla was a way of securing demand for the gas import terminal.
 It’s a reasonable guess that EnergyAustralia will have already been approached by Squadron to secure supply contracts if the terminal proceeds.
 Certainly the Tallawarra B announcement makes Twiggy’s gas generator, not even at the planning approval stage, seem less commercially likely.

 Meanwhile AGL has gone quiet on its proposed 250MW gas peaker at Tomago near Newcastle, but then, they might have been a bit distracted recently.
 The commercial close on this, like Squadron’s Port Kembla project, gets harder with the Tallawarra B announcement.